SModelS/smodels/docs/manual/source/DatabaseStructure.rst

 the data grid, thus allowing SModelS to compute efficiencies or upper limits for arbitrary mass values (as long as they fall inside the data grid).
-Width parameters are taken logarithmically before linearly interpolating, which effectively corresponds to an exponential interpolation in these variables.
+Width parameters are taken logarithmically before linearly interpolating, which effectively corresponds to an exponential interpolation in the widths.
 This procedure provides an efficient and numerically robust way of dealing with generic data grids, including arbitrary parametrizations of the mass parameter space, irregular data grids and asymmetric branches.